fatcrapinmybutt/fredprime-legal-system/README.md

 ```
 Processes the archive in headless mode and prints progress for each file.

-Use `--dir <directory>` to override the extraction directory and
+Use `--dir <directory>` to override the base directory for extracted files and logs.
-`--reset` to clear cached logs and the processing queue.
+`--reset` clears cached logs and the processing queue.

 The base directory defaults to the current folder, but you can set the
 `LITIGATION_DATA_DIR` environment variable to store data and logs elsewhere.